-Lifting and Moving Patients You are called to a home for a report of "fatigue."
-You find a patient who tells you he is "Over 700 poundsmaybe 730 pounds."
+Lifting and Moving Patients

+You are called to a home for a report of "fatigue."
+You find a patient who tells you he is "Over 700 pounds...maybe 730 pounds."

 Will your stretcher hold this weight?
 Check the stretcher in your classroom or look at user's manuals for common stretchers.

+What other considerations will you have to move this patient from the house to the ambulance without injury to the patient or crew?
 Most modern stretchers have a weight limit of between 500 and 850 pounds depending on the stretcher and manufacturer.
 Ask students how a patient that size would fit (or not fit) on the stretcher-and what additional resources would be necessary.
-What other considerations will you have to move this patient from the house to the ambulance without injury to the patient or crew?